cwbriones/cwbriones.github.io/_posts/2016-03-31-Up-and-Running-with-Jekyll.md

 extern crate rand;

 use rand::{thread_rng, Rng};

+///  The entire contents of this comment happen to be exactly eighty lines long.

 fn partition<T: Num>(items: &mut [T], lo: usize, hi: usize) {
     // Choose the pivot